XMPro/Blueprints-Accelerators-Patterns/Accelerators/Alternative Energy - Renewable View/README.md

 </details>

-## 4. Import the Application
+## 4. Import the Application - <i><b>Renewables_View.xapp</b></i>

-When importing the application make sure to map the data source on the import wizard to the above data stream that was imported.
+    * Map the data source on import:
+      	* AssetDrilldown:
+        	* DrilldownData: Renewable Condition Monitoring | View Data
+  	* Confirm the connections are configured correctly in the App Data tab and in each Page Data tab.

 Confirm the connections are configured correctly in the App Data tab and in each Page Data tab.

 <details>
   <summary markdown="span">Expand to view screenshot</summary>